2018

 Birmingham and Solihull Clinical Commis… Birmingham Women’s and Children’s NHS T…

-Concerns summary A mental health service transferred a recently suicidal patient's care, requiring the patient to initiate contact with the new service, without proper handover or follow-up, risking loss of care during a crisis.
+Concerns summary (AI summary) A mental health service transferred a recently suicidal patient's care, requiring the patient to initiate contact with the new service, without proper handover or follow-up, risking loss of care during a crisis.

 Laila Habibi and Daniel Ghafuri